Amelia Court House, Virginia: History

 In the 20th century, the area was still known for the amazonite produced at the Morefield Mine.
 Amazonite is a crystallized stone, a green variety of microcline feldspar.

 A countywide festival called Amelia Day is held each May on the Saturday before Mother's Day.
 The festival started in the 1980s to celebrate the town's founding.
 Vendors, local clubs, and citizens organize to enjoy music, dancing, and socializing.
 At the first Amelia Day, residents signed a long roll that, along with other items, was put in a time capsule and buried in the courthouse green near the Confederate War Memorial.

 Tornadoes

 In 2003, Amelia Day was cancelled after the courthouse green was struck by an F1 tornado on Friday, May 8, the day before the festival.
 The tornado destroyed most of the trees on the green.

 A small Virginia tornado alley exists in Central Virginia, and Amelia County has had numerous tornado touchdowns.
-Tornadoes of note include the April 30, 1924, tornado that passed east of the courthouse area, traveling from Jetersville to Chula, killing one person and injuring seven others.
+Tornadoes of note include the April 30, 1924, twister that passed east of the courthouse area, traveling from Jetersville to Chula, killing one person and injuring seven others.
 A tornado hit Amelia County on October 13, 1983, one of a family of tornadoes that affected much of Central and Northern Virginia.
 Other strong tornadoes have affected the county, especially to the east.